 Now here’s the thing—if you’re an introvert, the very thought of this has made you panic, but this is exactly where you can challenge yourself.
 I distinctly remember this one time, I was camping in Himachal Pradesh and it was biting cold.
 At first, I was extremely hesitant to talk to other people because everybody had their own little groups so it seemed rude to intrude.
 But then I heard that voice of reason—“what do you have to lose?”
 The chances of me meeting these people again were rather slim, and well, it’s terribly sad to be sitting by a campfire all by yourself when you could be sharing embarrassing stories with a bunch of total strangers and have your laugh echo into the dead of the night, right?
 As it turned out, that is exactly what happened and in fact, we’re in the midst of planning an encore on another camping trip this year!

-No amount of journaling can capture the essence of travelling solo—when you’re all by yourself, far away from home, you can make every single day memorable.
+No amount of journaling can capture the essence of travelling alone—when you’re all by yourself, far away from home, you can make every single day memorable.
 I left home nervous and slightly wary but returned with feet that were happily exhausted, a full heart, a lifetime worth of stories and many new contacts in my phone book!
-Will I do this again?
-You bet!

 Saakshi Bhat is a freelance illustrator whose to-do list features taking two vacations every year.
 She is based in Mumbai.